HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 On the screen you see a keyboard with different colored sections.
 You can simply drag an instrument of the data base in a keyboard area and adjust its range as needed:

-With the virtual keyboards, your simple MIDI keyboard lets you perform a real time performance on several instruments, including percussion instruments.
+With the virtual keyboards, your simple MIDI keyboard lets you perform a real time performance on several instruments, including drums.

-The musical libraries accessible in the conductor view are composed of various sets of different instruments.
-Instead of having a series of rock, samba, slow, reggae or other rhythm patterns, we have each percussion instrument (cymbals, toms,...) but also various basses and accompaniment instruments.
+The music libraries available in the conductor view are composed of various sets of different instruments.
+Instead of having a series of rock, samba, slow, reggae or other rhythmic patterns, you have each drum instrument (cymbals, toms,...) but also various basses and accompaniment instruments.

 For each one, the library includes various patterns of one or more measures.
 The number of combinations is nearly unlimited and you can add new blocks to it (a block is simply a score).